Lester Brockelhurst

-Lester Warfel Brockelhurst, Jr. (1914 – March 18, 1938), known as The Crime Tourist, was an American spree killer who, together with his girlfriend Bernice Felton, killed at least three men in holdups during a six-week crime spree across multiple states in 1937.
+Lester Warfel Brockelhurst Jr. (January 4, 1914 – March 18, 1938), known as The Crime Tourist, was an American spree killer and serial killer who, together with his girlfriend Bernice Felton, killed at least three men in holdups during a six-week crime spree across multiple states in 1937.
 Found guilty of the final murder, Brockelhurst was executed at the Tucker Unit the following year.